 Sherlock Holmes and the Dancing Men

-In the canon of Sherlock Holmes, The Adventure of the Dancing Men is one of the most famous and memorable of cases undertaken by the detective.
+In the canon of Sherlock Holmes, The Adventure of the Dancing Men is one of the detective's most famous and memorable cases.
 In this case, Holmes has to decipher the code hidden in what appears to be a child’s drawing.

-The Adventure of the Dancing Men was written by Sir Arthur Conan Doyle for publication in the December 1903 edition of the Strand Magazine; being published the month after The Adventure of the Norwood Builder.
+Sir Arthur Conan Doyle wrote the Adventure of the Dancing Men for publication in the December 1903 Strand Magazine, published the month after The Adventure of the Norwood Builder.

 Subsequently, The Adventure of the Dancing Men would be republished in 1905 as part of the collection work, The Return of Sherlock Holmes.

 Sir Arthur Conan Doyle would rank The Adventure of the Dancing Men as one of his favourite short Sherlock Holmes stories.

 On the face of it, the drawings of dancing men may seem to be a childish prank, and that is what Watson assumes they are, but the fact that the figures are frightening a grown woman half to death of course means that there is something more sinister to them.

 The case is one where the reader can work alongside Holmes, not just in solving the case, but also in deciphering the message, for the Dancing Men figures are reproduced in most reprints of the story.